harshgupta-1705/BarfaeAssignment/README.md

 # Setup guide
 1. clone repo
 2. In the root directory run command "npm i" to install required dependencies.
-3. Create .env file in root directory which contains these field : PORT and DBURL
+3. Create .env file in root directory which contains these field : PORT and DBURL refer to sample image attached in this readme.
+4. run command "node index.js" in root directory to start.

 # sample .env